Touraine, a terroir to savour

 Touraine gastronomic specialities

 Take advantage of your stay at a campsite near Tours to discover the region’s gastronomic specialties.
-From AOC goat’s cheeses such as the famous Sainte-Maure-de-Touraine, to melt-in-your-mouth rillons and rillettes, uniquely tasty poires tapées and wood-fired fouaces: every local product is an invitation to indulge.
+AOC goat’s cheeses like the famous Sainte-Maure-de-Touraine, melt-in-your-mouth rillons and rillettes, uniquely flavored pears or wood-fired fouaces: each local product is an invitation to indulge.
 Between farmers’ markets, typical restaurants and wine cellars, let yourself be guided by the authentic flavors of a generous terroir, in the heart of the Loire Valley.

 Pears tapées